 The path to relief for those injured by wrongful conduct of the United States is often strewn with traps and pitfalls resulting from complex, technical procedural requirements.
-In addition to the normal procedural requirements any plaintiff faces, a plaintiff seeking relief from the United States may have to navigate administrative exhaustion requirements, the distribution
+In addition to the normal procedural requirements any plaintiff faces, a plaintiff seeking relief from the United States may have to navigate administrative exhaustion requirements, 35 the distribution of jurisdiction among different courts based on the nature of the claim, 36 the numerous exceptions to the various waivers of the government's sovereign immunity,37 and other complex, technical requirements.
+A misstep can lose a plaintiff her rights.38

-&lt;sup>35 See, e.g., 28 U.S.C. § 2675(a) (requiring the presentation of an administrative claim as a prerequisite to suit under the Federal Tort Claims Act); § 2401(b) (requiring such administrative claim to be filed within two years after the action accrues).
+See, e.g., 28 U.S.C. § 2675(a) (requiring the presentation of an administrative claim as a prerequisite to suit under the Federal Tort Claims Act); § 2401(b) (requiring such administrative claim to be filed within two years after the action accrues).